Stuffed toys leak millions of voice recordings from kids and parents

 Concerned users tipped off Hunt to the CloudPets leak after their emails to the company went unreturned.
 Hunt worked with reporter Lorenzo Franceschi-Bicchierai of the tech site Motherboard to try and contact CloudPets to report the issue, but was unsuccessful.

 A CNNTech email to CloudPets was returned as undeliverable.
-Spiral Toys, makers of CloudPets, did not respond to a request for comment.
+Spiral Toys sent CNNTech a statement addressing a story about the leak reported by Franceschi-Bicchierai.
+The company said no messages or images were compromised.

 Hunt said parents should change their passwords if they reuse the CloudPets password anywhere else.
 (However, you shouldn't reuse passwords -- here are some security tips to help keep you safe online.)